flyerbear/pleb-vpn/Raspibolt Install Guide.md

 ```
 logout
 ```
 On your home computer/laptop, execute the following command.
 If you want to save the file in a particular folder, navigate to that folder with `cd`, then execute the `scp` command.
 Don't forget the `.`!
+Note that this is the real IP address of your VPS, not the virtual IP address of your client used in the previous steps.
 ```
 scp -r root@vpsip.ip.ip.ip:/home/pivpn/ovpns .
 ```